 Hormones and Women’s Oral Health

-Female hormones boost blood flow to gum tissue, increasing gums’ sensitivity to plaque and bacteria.
-This can cause gums to swell or bleed.
-While hormonal changes do not cause gum disease, they can worsen oral health issues leading to inflammation, cold sores, dry mouth and changes in taste.
+Female hormones boost blood flow to gum tissue, increasing gums’ sensitivity to plaque and bacteria, which can cause gums to swell or bleed.1 While hormonal changes may not cause gum disease, they can worsen oral health issues leading to inflammation, cold sores, dry mouth, and changes in taste.
 These changes often coincide with one’s menstrual cycle, as the body produces more of the hormone estrogen at certain points in a woman’s cycle.

 Oral contraceptives can cause further changes to oral health.
-For example, if a woman is having a tooth removed while taking oral contraceptives, she may be at a higher risk for dry socket, a painful complication.
-If there are any concerns about the use of oral contraceptives and changes to oral health, a woman can consult her physician and her dentist.
+For example, if a woman is having a tooth removed while taking oral contraceptives, she may be at a higher risk for dry socket, a painful dental condition that might occur after tooth extraction.
+If there are any concerns about using oral contraceptives and changes to oral health, a woman can consult her physician and her dentist.

 How Oral Health Can Affect an Expectant Mother and Her Baby

-For expectant mothers, changes in hormone levels can lead to gingivitis and flare-ups of pre-existing periodontal (gum) disease.
-Both gingivitis and gum disease are associated with premature birth and low birth weight.
+For expectant mothers, changes in hormone levels can potentially lead to gingivitis and flare-ups of pre-existing periodontal (gum) disease.
+Gingivitis and gum disease are also associated with premature birth and low birth weight.2

 Oral Health Concerns Later in Life

-During menopause, a woman may experience oral health changes such as dry mouth or potential bone loss, both of which can lead to tooth decay.
+During menopause, a woman may experience oral health changes such as dry mouth or potential bone loss, both of which can lead to tooth decay.6

 Dry mouth occurs when one experiences a decreased flow of saliva, which is common after menopause.
 Saliva is the mouth’s main defense against tooth decay, and without it, teeth are more susceptible to cavities.

-There are plenty of ways to manage dry mouth, such as drinking more water, eating fewer salty or spicy foods and avoiding caffeine and tobacco.
-The dentist can also prescribe a fluoridated toothpaste, which can help protect against tooth decay.
+There are plenty of ways to manage dry mouth, such as drinking more water, eating fewer salty or spicy foods, and avoiding caffeine and tobacco.
+Dentists can also prescribe fluoridated toothpaste, which can help protect against tooth decay.

-Because of the drop in estrogen levels that women experience after menopause, bone loss and the diagnosis of osteoporosis is more common.
-Bone loss in the jaw can lead to tooth loss, and may trigger gum disease.
+Due to the drop in estrogen levels that women experience after menopause, bone loss and the diagnosis of osteoporosis are more common.7 Bone loss in the jaw can lead to tooth loss, and may trigger gum disease.
 The dentist can identify these signs in the mouth, which is why it’s important to visit the dentist regularly.

 If you or a loved one is due for a dental cleaning and exam, schedule a visit with an in-network dentist near you using our Find a Provider tool, and take action for your and your family’s oral health.
 If you aren’t yet enrolled in dental insurance, protect yourself and your family with one of our affordable family plan options.